moliver28/research-handbook/content/handbook/business-technology/enterprise-applications/guides/servicenow-guide/_index.md

 ## How do I use ServiceNow?

-There are two ways for the current Team Members to use ServiceNow via - (a) the Virtual Agent app in Slack and (b) ServiceNow App in Okta.
-We recommend using the Virtual Agent App in Slack.
+There are two ways for team members to use HelpLab: 1 - the HelpLab app in Slack and 2 - HelpLab Portal in Okta.

-### Create a Ticket / Request in the Portal
+### Create a ticket / request via HelpLab Portal

 1. Log in to HelpLab via Okta.
 1. Navigate to the main menu at the top and browse through the menu options to find the team you'd like to request assistance from.